 \end{defi}

-Unfortunately, the presentation of the latter contractad does not give us any useful information about the form of monomials in the higher components.
-To resolve this problem we shall consider another presentation of $\Ass$.
+By Lemma~\ref{relD1}, we have a well-defined morphism of contractads $\Ass \rightarrow H_{0}(\D_1)$.
+We want to show that this morphism is precisely an isomorphism.
+We must introduce another presentation of $\Ass$ in order to see this.
 Let $m:=\nu+\nu^{(12)}$ and $b:=\nu-\nu^{(12)}$ be the "odd" and "even" part of $\nu$.
-In the operadic case, these generators correspond to Jordan and Lie brackets respectively.
+In the operad case, these generators correspond to Jordan and Lie brackets, respectively.
 By direct computations, we see that the relations in new generators have the following form

-\begin{lemma} There is a monomial order on tree monomials $\Tree_{\{ m,b\}}$, such that the leading terms of quadratic relations $\R_{\Ass}$ have the form where $\LT(\R_{\Com}), \LT(\R_{\Lie})$ are the leading terms of Gr\"obner basis for the commutative \eqref{leadtermcom} and Lie contractad \eqref{leadtermlie} respectively. \end{lemma} \begin{proof} Consider the monoid of quantum monomials $\QM=\langle m,b,q |mq-qm,bq-qb,bm-mbq\rangle$.
+\begin{lemma} There is a monomial order on tree monomials $\Tree_{\{ m,b\}}$, such that the leading terms of quadratic relations $\R_{\Ass}$ have the form where $\LT(\R_{\Com}), \LT(\R_{\Lie})$ are the leading terms of Gr\"obner basis for the commutative \eqref{leadtermcom} and Lie contractad \eqref{leadtermlie}, respectively. \end{lemma} \begin{proof} Consider the monoid of quantum monomials $\mathsf{QM}=\langle m,b,q |mq-qm,bq-qb,bm-mbq\rangle$.
 Each element of this monoid can be written in the canonical form $m^kb^lq^m$.
-Consider the order on these monomials by putting $m^kb^lq^m\prec m^{k'}b^{l'}q^{m'}$ if $k>k'$ or $k=k'$ and $l<l'$, or $k=k'$ and $l=l'$ and $m<m'$.
-It was proved in \cite[Th.~2.2]{dotsenko2020word} that this order turns $\QM$ into an ordered monoid, i.e., this order is compatible with a monoid structure.
+Consider the order on these monomials by putting $m^kb^lq^m\prec m^{k'}b^{l'}q^{m'}$ if $k>k'$ or $k=k'$ and $l<l'$, or $k=k'$ and $l=l'$, and $m<m'$.
+It was proved in \cite[Th.~2.2]{dotsenko2020word} that this order turns $\mathsf{QM}$ into an ordered monoid, i.e., this order is compatible with a monoid structure.
 Define the modified $\grpermlex$ order on tree monomials in $\Tree_{\{ m, b \}}$ by the rule: \begin{itemize} \item For a pair of monomials $T', T$, we set $T' > T$ if the number of vertices labeled $m$ from the left monomial is strictly greater than the one from the right \item If such numbers are equal, we compare $T,T'$ using the $\grpermlex$ extension of quantum monomial order on $\{m,b,q\}^*$. \end{itemize} By direct computations, we see that the leading terms of relations $\R^{\forget}_{\Ass}$ concerning this order have the required form. \end{proof}